 Perpetuating this situation is the lack of formal infrastructure or planning to ensure resources are managed economically.
 Consequently, people are forced to go to desperate measures to find something, anything, to eat or sell.
 Mama's eldest daughter Miriam, 13 years old, talks of friends, many of whom are younger than herself, walking dangerously long distances alone to collect firewood:

-The dangers of decreasing natural resources are not limited to simply the distances people face in reaching them; a state of panic is sweeping the region whereby people are so despairing for resources, disruptive behavior such as land-grabbing is becoming commonplace.
+The dangers of decreasing natural resources are not limited to simply the distances people face in reaching them; a state of panic is sweeping the region whereby people are so despairing for resources, disruptive behaviour such as land-grabbing is becoming commonplace.
 This mindset of increased individualism, whereby little thought is given to the survival of communities as a whole, is particularly affecting the safety of women.
 Ultimately, as their husbands spend more time seeking employment in the big cities (a long journey from the rural north of the country), it is the females that are left to compete to find the agricultural work, and often, to fall victim to any violence associated with disputes over it.

 Secured with a high fence, the garden not only offers a safe working environment for women of the Londena village, but also enables them to optimise output by managing crops together.